 There are three components of proper image optimization:

 The image title text isn’t crawled by the search engines, but it can be a factor in your user experience.
-When a user hovers over your image a pop-up will appear that has your image title text.
+When a user hovers over your image, a pop-up will appear that has your image title text.

-To change your image title text navigate to your post editor where you’ve placed an image.
+To change your image title text, navigate to your post editor where you’ve placed an image.

-Hover over the image and click the pencil icon, which will bring up the ‘Edit’ option.
+Hover over the image and click the pencil icon, which will bring up the Edit option.

-On the ‘Advanced Options’ screen, you can then enter your image title.
+Under Advanced Options, you can enter your image title.

-To change your image alt text navigate to your visual editor and hover over an image you’ve inserted.
-Once again, click on the pencil icon which will bring up the ‘Edit’ option.
+To change your image’s alt text, navigate to your visual editor and hover over an image you’ve added.
+Once again, click on the pencil icon which will bring up the Edit option.
 The pop-up box will bring up your image details.
-Look for a field called ‘Alternative Text’, and enter your focus keyword or related keyword into that box.
+Look for a field called Alternative Text, and enter your focus keyword and description there.

 Most default image filenames are long and confusing, plus they don’t relate to the topic of the post.
-Before you upload an image to WordPress you should consider the purpose of the image, and the keyword phrase you’re targetting.
+Before you upload an image to WordPress, you should consider the purpose of the image, and the keyword phrase you’re targetting.
 Then include that keyword and other descriptive phrases in your image filename.

-Also, if you’re using multiple words in your filename make sure you’re using a hyphen between them, as Google will read these hyphens as a space.
+Also, if you’re using multiple words in your filename, make sure you’re using a hyphen between them, as Google will read these hyphens as a space.

-Pretty Links is a very useful plugin that can help you give a unique, non-affiliate looking URL, to any links you’re using.
-As a benefit this tool also has tracking, so you can see how many people are actually clicking your links.
+Pretty Links is a very useful plugin that can help you give a unique, non-affiliate looking URL to any links you’re using.
+As a benefit, this tool also has tracking, so you can see how many people are actually clicking your links.

-To install this plugin navigate to Plugins › Add New and search for “Pretty Links”.
+To install this plugin, navigate to Plugins › Add New and search for “Pretty Links”.

 You can create a new link by selecting the ‘Add New Link’ option, insert your affiliate URL, and then create a custom one instead.

-Backlinks are still one of the top ranking factors.
-The more high-quality links your site has the better its chances of ranking.
+Backlinks are still one of the top-ranking factors.
+The more high-quality links your site has, the better its chances of ranking.
 According to research done by Matthew Barby, if a page that has a higher number of backlinks it’ll rank higher in the search results.

-Now, this isn’t a post on building backlinks, so it would be impossible to cover every strategy in detail here.
+Now, this isn’t a post on building backlinks, as it would be impossible to cover every strategy in detail here.
 However, here are a few methods that can help you generate quality backlinks to your site:

 If you’re interested in exploring backlink building even further, then check out the resources below:

-SEOSiteCheckup is a free tool that’ll analyze over 50 different onsite ranking factors and let you know how your site is performing.
-You can also use the Varvy SEO tool, which will see how well your site is aligning with Google’s guidelines.
+SEO Site Checkup is a free tool that’ll analyze over 50 different onsite ranking factors and let you know how your site is performing.
+You can also use the Varvy SEO tool, which will see how well your WordPress site is aligning with Google’s guidelines.

-By monitoring your backlink profile you’ll be able to see if your offsite SEO efforts are improving.
+By monitoring your backlink profile, you’ll be able to see if your offsite SEO efforts are improving.
 Backlinks are one of the most important ranking factors, so it’s something you’ll want to check frequently.

 Seeing an upward trend in the number of sites linking to you over time is a good thing.
 But, remember it’s not just the quantity of backlinks that matter, but it’s the quality and relevance of these links too.
 The more authoritative and relevant sites that link to you, the better.

-There are a ton of different tools that’ll help you monitor your backlinks.
+There are a ton of different webmaster tools that’ll help you monitor your backlinks.
 One of the most frequently used is Ahrefs.
 This tool will give you a detailed breakdown of the number of sites linking to you, the quality of these sites, the number of referring domains, and a lot more.
 It is a premium tool, but the data you’ll gain will be invaluable.

 Open up Google Search Console, navigate to Crawl, and click on Fetch as Google.
-Input the URL of the post you’ve just published or updated and click on ‘FETCH’.
+Input the URL of the post you’ve just published or updated and click on FETCH.

-Next, click on ‘Request Indexing’ and your new URL will be indexed by Google.
-Sometimes this won’t happen instantly, but it’ll be much faster than waiting for Google to crawl your site.
+Next, click on Request Indexing, and your new URL will be indexed by Google.
+Sometimes this won’t happen instantly, but it’ll be much faster than waiting for Google to crawl your website.

 Then use webmaster tools such as KWFinder to get a rough estimation of the difficulty and search volume.
-Make a list of option that could bring the most potential and publish your post while applying all the above-mentioned WordPress SEO tips.
+Make a list of options that could bring the most potential and publish your post while applying all the above-mentioned WordPress SEO tips.
 This will bring a consistent stream of targeted traffic towards your website.